MEStevenson-7/DSC80-FinalProject/README.md

     frameborder="0"
     ></iframe>
     <h3>Number of Steps Distribution</h3>
-    <p>The number of steps is approximately normally distributed with a mean around 11 and a right-skewed tail, indicating most recipes range from 9 to 13 steps.</p>
+    <p>The number of steps is approximately normally distributed with a mean of 10.02 and a right-skewed tail.</p>
     <iframe
     src="plot/steps_distribution.html"
     width="100%"